-OTHER SCHOOLS AT TEXAS TECH UNIVERSITY HEALTH SCIENCES CENTER Graduate School of Biomedical Sciences leading to MS and PhD degrees in Biochemistry and Molecular Genetics, Biotechnology, Cell and Molecular Biology, Cell Physiology and Molecular Biophysics, Immunology and Infectious Diseases as well as Pharmacology and Neuroscience.
+OTHER SCHOOLS AT TEXAS TECH UNIVERSITY HEALTH SCIENCES CENTER Graduate School of Biomedical Sciences

+The mission of the Graduate School of Biomedical Sciences is to educate the next generation of scientists and health-related professionals in a dynamic and productive research environment that fosters creativity and discovery.
+The Graduate School of Biomedical Sciences offers programs leading to MS and PhD degrees in Biochemistry and Molecular Genetics, Biotechnology, Cell and Molecular Biology, Cell Physiology and Molecular Biophysics, Immunology and Infectious Diseases as well as Pharmacology and Neuroscience.
 Additionally, a Master's Degree is offered in Public Health.
 The school structures programs to provide a wide variety of opportunities for the development of special research and teaching interests.
 Consulting with a faculty advisory committee, each student participates in the design of a personalized course of study.